 A Governance Committee (GC) reviews, directs, and provides oversight for Program activities.
 The GC is comprised of one representative from each of the three states, three water user representatives, two representatives from environmental groups, and two members representing federal agencies.
-The GC has named Dr. Jerry Kenny to serve as the Program Executive Director (ED).
-Dr. Kenny established Headwaters Corporation as the staffing mechanism for the Program.
+The GC has named Jason Farnsworth to serve as the Program Executive Director (ED).
+Headwaters Corporation serves as the staffing mechanism for the Program.
 Program staff are located in Nebraska and Colorado and are responsible for assisting in carrying out Program-related activities.

 One of the major components of Program implementation is aquistion and management of 10,000 acres of habitat for the benefit of the target species.
-To date, approximately 10,500 acres have been acquired and are being managed by the Executive Director's Office (EDO).
+To date, approximately 13,225 acres have been acquired and are being managed by the Executive Director's Office (EDO).
 Prescribed fire is an important tool used by the Program to manage grassland composition and structure.
 During the first several years of implementation, the Program relied on strategic partnerships with local agencies and conservation organizations to implement prescribed fire.
 However, as Program land ownership has increased, prescribed fire needs have surpassed local capacity.
-As such, the GC is requesting proposals from National Widfire Coordinating Group (NWCG) qualified contractors for spring 2016-2018 prescribed fire management services to be performed starting April 1 of each year.
+As such, the GC is requesting proposals from National Widfire Coordinating Group (NWCG) qualified contractors for spring 2020-2022 prescribed fire management services to be performed starting April 1 of each year.

-II.
-PROJECT DESCRIPTION & SCOPE OF WORK
+PROJECT DESCRIPTION & SCOPE OF WORK II.